JoshuaJFHolloway/LocalizR/README.md

 ## Future Additions

-We have two user stories that we were not able to complete in time.
-Both of which we will look to integrate into the project after the completion date (12th April)
+We have three user stories that we were not able to complete in time.
+We will look to integrate these into the project after the completion date (12th April) alongside refactoring the code.

 - As a user, so I can improve my pronunciation, I want to be able to hear example audio.